who-blackbird/who-blackbird.github.io/contents/introduction.md

 In order to sequence these massive genomes, **short-read sequencing** was developed.
 Here DNA is broken into millions of tiny fragments that are amplified (copied) and then sequenced.

-This process produces millions of short sequences or "**reads**" which are typically **75-300bp** in length.
-Reads are then pieced together computationally.
+This process produces millions of short sequences or "**reads**" which are typically **75-300bp** in length which are then pieced back together computationally.

 <ins>**Short-read workflow**</ins>